Helping Dementia Family Caregivers Make Confident Medical Decisions

 Planning for Medical Emergencies.

 Medical emergencies are a when not if, situation for a person living with dementia.
 Have a plan for how you will act as things change.
-The medical complications of dementia, aging, and chronic diseases (ie. CHF (congestive heart failure), atrial fibrillation) are known.
+The medical complications of dementia, aging, and chronic diseases (ex: COPD, CHF, atrial fibrillation) are foreseeable, and you can be ready for them.

 How to talk to your family.

 Perhaps your loved one doesn’t want to weigh in or can’t anymore.
 Learn ways to approach talking to them and other family members about the future.
-Have the hard talk now to avoid a worse conversation later.
+Have the uncomfortable talks now to avoid more stressful conversation later.

 Determining goals of care.